AllStarLink/ASL3-Manual/docs/voter/voter-quantar.md

 The RTCM needs the "smt" version files, the VOTER uses the non-smt version files.

-Firmware is available on [Github](https://github.com/AllStarLink/voter/tree/master/board-firmware).
+Firmware is available on the [AllStarLink GitHub Repository](https://github.com/AllStarLink/voter/tree/master/board-firmware).
 Instructions and the other utilities needed are all listed on the [VOTER Firmware](./voter-firmware.md) page.

 ### Wiring/Connections